maikvandergaag/azureheroes/website/content/sponsors.md

 type = "page"
 +++

-The Dutch Cloud Meetup can not operate without his sponsors.
+Azure Heroes can not operate without his sponsors.
 We are proud to have the following companies as our sponsors!